bgkillas/round/README.md

 ## other mods

-some other mods can be found in https://discord.gg/mGfsTvc53v https://discord.gg/Bf94QuB3pT
+less "discount" mods can be found over at https://discord.gg/mGfsTvc53v

+my server is at https://discord.gg/Bf94QuB3pT